 Spinal asymmetry resulting from scoliosis can create complications or confusion when practicing yoga.
 A yoga for scoliosis class helps students with scoliosis better understand their curve(s) and work with specific postures and the breath to develop body awareness, achieve spinal extension and length, and build core and back strength.
 This work can bring more symmetry and less pain in their bodies, both on and off the mat.
 Modifications and techniques will also be discussed as how to incorporate this work into a more general class setting.

 Yoga for Scoliosis is appropriate for all levels and is appropriate for those with spinal fusions for scoliosis.
 (Provided they are at least 1 year post-surgery and have doctor’s approval).
 If it is your first time taking the class, please try to arrive 10-15 minutes early.
+If you have x-rays or radiology reports, you can bring them with you.
+Please contact us with any questions.

 Yoga is part of my life, and I guess scoliosis is as well — although it’s somewhat tough to face and address… Your class was comfortable, welcoming and SAFE (emotionally).